 How can we design and deliver online assessments that take student and instructor academic needs and pandemic-stress levels into account?
 In-person options, like paper final exams, often don’t always translate well to the online environment and relying on frequent, short online quizzes and assignments, while they help keep our students on track, can put added pressure on already overloaded schedules.

-We asked some U of T faculty members to reflect on their experiences teaching online over these past eight months, in particular as most of us are experiencing online and quarantine fatigue, and share what has worked best for their students’ – and their own – academic success and mental health.
+We asked some U of T faculty members to reflect on their experiences teaching online, in particular as most of us are experiencing online and quarantine fatigue, and share what has worked best for their students’ – and their own – academic success and mental health.

 During Fall2020, in one of my C-level courses, I noticed that some of the students were overwhelmed or stressed out by the number of articles that they had to read or the final paper they had to write.
 In Winter2021, I decided to make some minor changes in the course design to help the students to relieve their stress and succeed in my courses.
 As well as encouraging the students to work in groups of two or three throughout the semester, one of the main strategies that I used was to give the students the opportunity to choose their final method of assessment.
 This way the students picked the assessment method to their strength (final presentation vs. final paper).
 This did not require a full redesign of the course, but I did have to discuss the different aspects of each assessment with the students during our weekly synchronous sessions or one-on-one meetings so that the students could choose one of the two assessment methods based on the schedules and strength of the group members.
 This strategy worked really well for me and the students as they chose the method that would work best for them.
 I could see the passion and enthusiasm since the choice of the assessment created more motivation, and we all know that students learn when they are motivated!